celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

   Move the content of the previous `App/index.tsx` into this file and make the following changes.

   - import the `Mint` component.
-By default, if user does not own the $SLU nft, the button components are disabled until otherwise proven true.
+By default, if the user does not own the $SLU nft, the button components are disabled until otherwise proven true.

   ```ts
   import getContractData from '../../apis/contractdata';